i05nagai/memorandum/language/english_speaking.md

         * I get dressed
         * I get lost
         * I get changed
+    * get to
+        * have chance
+            * to have an opportunity to do sth
+            * I never get to see her now that she's moved to California
+        * begin
+            * to begin to do or be
+            * you're getting to be just like your mom
+            * you ask where people or things have got to when they do not arrive or are not where you expect them to be and you want to know where they are
+                * I wonder where my glasses have got to
+                * Where's Annabel got to?
+She should be here now
+                * She couldn't think where her keys had got to
 * said/alleged/believed/considered/expected/known/reported/thought/understood
     * People say that he is 108 years old
         * It is said that he is 108 years old